deufrai/als/content/en/docs/v0.7/user-guide/first-start/_index.md

 {{< center >}}
 {{< figure src="launcher_ok.png"
-caption="ALS in the **Graphics** section of the system menu" width="542px" height="412px" alt="System menu" >}}
+caption="ALS in the **Graphics** section of the system menu" width="536px" height="374px" alt="System menu" >}}
 {{< /center >}}

 </details>
 {{% /alert %}}

+---

 # Conclusion

-We hope this chapter has helped you quickly get started with ALS and understand the basic concepts of a livestacking session.

-Next step: a deeper dive into ALS's graphical user interface.
+ALS is now properly configured and ready to process your subs with its defaults settings.

+You have just completed your first stacking session and obtained your first result.

+Next step: understanding the basic concepts of ALS